Eugenol oil overdose

 - Tube through the nose into the stomach to wash out the stomach (gastric lavage)

-Survival past 48 hours is usually a good sign that recovery will occur, although permanent injury is possible.
+Survival past 48 hours is usually a good sign that recovery will occur.
+But, permanent injury is possible.

 - Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.